IdrisAkintobi/SaleSpider/docs/DEPLOYMENT_GUIDE.md

 make deploy
 ```

+**Important:** The `.env` file is required for deployment.
+This is a security best practice that prevents accidental commits of sensitive credentials to version control.
+The `env.example` file serves as a template - copy it to `.env` and customize it with your specific configuration before deploying.

-**That's it!** Your production-ready SaleSpider instance will be running with HTTPS, automated backups, and monitoring.
+**That's it!** Your SaleSpider instance will be running with HTTPS.
+By default, backups are disabled for faster setup - see the [Backup Configuration](#backup-configuration) section to enable them if needed.

 ### Quick Commands